bennyhuo/KotlinDeepCopy/ReadMe.md

 ## v1.3.0 Apt

+* [Feature] Collections/Maps are supported.
+* [Feature] Prebuilt types are supported by annotation `DeepCopyConfig`.
+See [Prebuilt](apt-impl/sample/src/main/kotlin/com/bennyhuo/kotlin/deepcopy/sample/prebuilt/PrebuiltClass.kt)
 * [Bug] Fixed: Data classes with their dependencies should be place into the same package.
-* [Feature] Collections/Maps are supported.
+* [Bug] Fixed: Improperly import a type variable when component type is not reified.

 ## v1.2.0 Apt